krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 - Audit logging and reporting

 **Note:** Federal deployment would require FedRAMP authorization for cloud features.
-For self-hosted/on-prem deployments, LuminetIQ meets many NIST 800-53 controls directly.
+For self-hosted/on-prem deployments, The Seed meets many NIST 800-53 controls directly.

 ---